Basic use¶

 Creating a new STF xarray dataset¶

-There are several ways to create a dataset for EFTS with efts-io
+There are several ways to create a dataset for ensemble forecast time series with efts-io

 .
 One helper function to create a data set is xr_efts